pkmn/ps/data/README.md

 ];

 const NATDEX_EXISTS = (d: Data, g: GenerationNum) => {
-  // The "National Dex" rules only apply to gen 8, but this ExistsFn gets called on all generations if (g !== 8) return Generations.DEFAULT_EXISTS(d, g);
+  // The "National Dex" rules only apply to gen 8+, but this ExistsFn gets called on all generations if (g < 8) return Generations.DEFAULT_EXISTS(d, g);
   // These checks remain unchanged from the default existence filter if (!d.exists) return false;
   if (d.kind === 'Ability' && d.id === 'noability') return false;
   // "National Dex" rules allows for data from the past, but not other forms of nonstandard-ness if ('isNonstandard' in d && d.isNonstandard && d.isNonstandard !== 'Past') return false;
-  // Unlike the check in the default existence function we don't want to filter out the 'Illegal' tier if ('tier' in d && d.tier === 'Unreleased') return false;
+  // Unlike the check in the default existence function we don't want to filter the 'Illegal' tier if ('tier' in d && d.tier === 'Unreleased') return false;
   // Filter out the unobtainable species if (d.kind === 'Species' && NATDEX_UNOBTAINABLE_SPECIES.includes(d.name)) return false;